-It would take a miracle, it seems, to turn your musclebuilding workout into one that also blasts the ring of blubber that encircles your midsection.
+It would take a miracle, it seems, to turn your musclebuilding workout into one that also helps you burn the fat you’ve always wanted to get rid of.
 That’s because it’s nearly impossible to chase two goals at the gym simultaneously: You won’t maximize size if you’re trying to lose weight, and you’ll be less successful getting ripped if you’re also trying to build muscle size.
 That’s why, for many folks, the answer is a hard and heavy workout followed by a necessary cardio session afterward to burn the fat.
 All of which makes for one very long workout.

 1. Adjust Your Mindset

 As mentioned, you’ll be only quasi-successful if you try and pursue two opposing goals simultaneously.
 Losing fat and getting ripped requires a reduction in calories, while putting on muscle means a caloric surplus in your diet.
 While you’ll lose some strength (and size) as you get leaner, you’ll still look bigger when your goal is to get ripped.
 You’ll want, then to minimize any muscle loss that might accompany your efforts.

 So don’t freak out when you can no longer bench your max and then decide to flip your workout back to one geared for mass.
 Instead, maintain the right mental outlook during this training phase (recommended for about two months) that your ultimate goal is to look more muscular by being more ripped.

 2. Rely on Free-Weight Exercises That Are Multi-Joint in Nature